A note on \'etale atlases for Artin stacks and Lie groupoids, Poisson structures and quantisation: Etale atlases and quasi-coherent sheaves

 \begin{definition} Given a stacky affine $\Spec B$, define a quasi-Cartesian $B$-complex to be a $B$-module $M=\bigoplus_{i,n} M^n_i$ in chain cochain complexes for which the natural map

 of graded $B^{\#}$-modules is an quasi-isomorphism of graded chain complexes. \end{definition}

 \begin{example}[Quasi-coherent complexes] Following \cite[\S 5.4.2]{stacks2}, we can define a quasi-coherent complex on an Artin stack $\fX$ to be a presheaf $\sF_{\bt}$ of $\sO_{\fX}$-modules whose homology \emph{presheaves} $\H_i(\sF_{\bt})$ are all quasi-coherent.
-Then Example \ref{QCohex} generalises to the statement that the $\infty$-category of quasi-coherent complexes on $\fX$ is equivalent to the category of quasi-coherent quasi-Cartesian $\sO$-modules on the site of stacky affines \'etale over $(D_*\fX)^{\sharp}$, localised at levelwise quasi-isomorphisms.
+Then Example \ref{QCohex} generalises to the statement that the $\infty$-category of bounded below quasi-coherent chain complexes on $\fX$ is equivalent to the category of homologically bounded below quasi-coherent quasi-Cartesian $\sO$-modules on the site of stacky affines \'etale over $D_*\fX$, localised at levelwise quasi-isomorphisms.

 A similar statement holds for perfect complexes; as observed in \cite[Proposition \ref{DQnonneg-Perprop2}]{DQnonneg}, it follows by combining \cite[Proposition \ref{stacks2-qcohequiv}]{stacks2} with \cite[Lemma \ref{poisson-denormmod} and Corollary \ref{poisson-gooddescent}]{poisson}. \end{example}